 "I'll do it."

 "Thank you, Mordred, but that won't be necessary.
 I'll take him."
-Arthur shifted his arms further under Merlin's upper back and legs, preparing to pick him up.
+Arthur shifted his arms further under Merlin's upper back and legs, lifting him off the steps him bridal style.
 There was no way he was leaving Merlin alone with Mordred, especially when he was in the state he was in.

-"Arthur, it would be best to let Mordred take Merlin to Gaius."
+"Arthur, it would be best to let Mordred help."
 Leon put in.

 "I said, I'll take him."
 Arthur shot an almost threatening glance at Leon and proceeded to pick up Merlin and carry him up the stairs, leaving a baffled group of knights behind him.